ruslanmv/ruslanmv.github.io/_posts/2025-01-01-Building-a-Multimodal-Model-for-Image-Captioning-with-Deep-Learning.md

 By understanding these core concepts, you can further explore the exciting field of image captioning and develop more sophisticated models for a variety of applications.
 The theoretical foundations we laid out at the beginning, including the mathematical formulations of multimodal fusion, provide a strong basis for further development and research in this area.

 If you liked this blog, you can give me a star and download the notebook in this repository [here](https://github.com/ruslanmv/Multimodal-Image-Captioning).

+If you're interested in exploring another approach using Transformers, take a look at this blog: [Building a Multimodal Model for Image Captioning with Transformers](https://ruslanmv.com/blog/Building-a-Multimodal-Model-for-Image-Captioning-with-Transformers).

 **Congratulations!** You have learned how to create multimodal models with deep learning.